 - Promoting excellent attendance and reducing absence.
 We expect all students to be reaching an attendance target of at least 97%. - Keeping regular and accurate records of each student's attendance and reporting this to the DfE.
-AM registers are marked at 8:45am and PM registers are marked at 1:40pm.
-Registers are also taken every lesson within the first 3-5 minutes.
-AM register officially closes at 9:30am.
-Students will receive an absence mark if they do not attend school by 9:30. - Acting immediately to address poor patterns of absence and poor punctuality in line with current legislation and guidance.
+AM registers begin to be marked at 8:45am and PM registers are marked at 1:50pm.
+Registers are also taken every lesson within the first five minutes.
+Therefore, the AM register officially closes at 9.15am and the PM register at 1.55pm.
+Students will receive a late mark (L code) if they do not attend either session within the first five minutes and an absence mark (U code) if they attend either session 30 minutes or more after the session has begun. - Acting immediately to work with families to address poor patterns of absence and punctuality, based upon current attendance data and in line with current legislation and guidance, i.e. Yardleys School's improvement efforts will be targeted at those students who need support the most.
+This includes contact by telephone on (at least) the first day of absence, home visits by a member of school staff, attendance meetings with students and parents / carers and signposting / referring for additional support.
+The school may also take the view that legal intervention is required to ensure attendance at school. - Recognising good attendance in a variety of ways, including: recognition of good attendance by Form Tutors and Heads of Year, recognising good attendance on school reports, awarding attendance prizes and taking attendance into account when allocating places on rewards trips.